Juniper/terraform-provider-mist/docs/data-sources/org_sso_roles.md

 subcategory: "Org"
 description: |-
   This resource provides the list of SSO Roles.
   SSO roles refer to the different functions assigned to users within a Single Sign-On (SSO) system.These roles determine the tasks and actions that users can perform within the SSO system.
-There are typically predefined roles and custom roles in an SSO system.Roles in SSO provide a well-defined separation of responsibility and visibility, allowing for granular-level access control on SSO objects..
+There are typically predefined roles and custom roles in an SSO system.Roles in SSO provide a well-defined separation of responsibility and visibility, allowing for granular-level access control on SSO objects.
 ---

 # mist_org_sso_roles (Data Source)